-19. As part of our assessment of audit risks, we have identified one other area where we consider there is also a risk of material misstatement to the financial statements.
-Based on our assessment of the likelihood and magnitude of the risk. we do not consider this to represent a significant risk.
+19. As part of our assessment of audit risks, we have identified two other areas where we consider there is also a risk of material misstatement to the financial statements.
+Based on our assessment of the likelihood and magnitude of the risk, we do not consider this to represent a significant risk.
 We will keep this area under review as our audit progresses.

-20. The other area of specific audit focus is:
+20. Other areas of specific audit focus are: